mlanza/atomic/README.md

 * functional core, imperative shell w/ FRP
 * [nil-punning](https://ericnormand.me/article/nil-punning) handles null in sensible ways

-Atomic is [functions first](docs/functions-first.md).
-Methods only limit [the places you'll go](https://en.wikipedia.org/wiki/Oh%2C_the_Places_You'll_Go!).
+Atomic is [functions first](docs/functions-first.md) as methods only limit [the places you'll go](https://en.wikipedia.org/wiki/Oh%2C_the_Places_You'll_Go!).

 Atomic is built around [protocols](src/core/protocols).
 Since [they're the centerpiece](https://clojure.org/reference/protocols) of Clojure, they are, by extension, Atomic too.
 They provide the only safe means of [dynamically extending natives and third-party types](./docs/protocols-for-dynamic-extension.md).
 They make [cross-realm operability](./docs/cross-realm-operability.md) possible.
 They also, for the good of the functional paradigm, shift focus to thinking [abstractly about apis and behaviors](./docs/abstraction-thinking.md) over types.

-Since JavaScript lacks a complete set of value types (e.g. [records, tuples](https://tc39.es/proposal-record-tuple/) and [temporals](https://github.com/tc39/proposal-temporal)), reference types can be used instead.
-Maintaining purity, thus, becomes a matter of discipline.
-In Atomic reference types like objects and arrays can be optionally, as a matter of protocol selection, [treated as value types](./docs/command-query-protocols.md).
+Since JavaScript currently lacks compound value types such as [records, tuples](https://tc39.es/proposal-record-tuple/) and [temporals](https://github.com/tc39/proposal-temporal), reference types can be used instead.
+Purity is instead maintained as a matter of discipline.
+In Atomic reference types like objects and arrays can be optionally, as a matter of protocol selection, [treated as value types](docs/mutables-for-immutables.md).

 Atomic has structures comparable to Clojure's [maps](https://clojuredocs.org/clojure.core/hash-map) and [vectors](https://clojuredocs.org/clojure.core/vector) as well as seamless [Immutable.js](https://immutable-js.com) integration.
 Since objects and arrays are cheap and usually perform well enough, they're to be preferred.
 Plus, due to protocols, if the need arises, one can always drop in a replacement type later with almost no refactoring.
 Mountains are reduced to mole hills!